Mother/Daughter Adventures at the Best Sedona Spa

 The Sedona Spa: Juice life

-At Mii Amo, our hardest decision each day was deciding which smoothie or juice to try.
+At Mii Amo, our hardest daily decision was deciding which smoothie or juice to try.
 A rough life in the desert, for sure!
-The Maca Smoothie (banana, almond butter, maca powder) and Renew Juice (rhubarb, strawberry, lime) were my faves.
+My favorites were the Maca Smoothie (banana, almond butter, maca powder) and Renew Juice (rhubarb, strawberry, lime).
 A hint of jasmine permeated the air.
-And low enough to barely register, was the sound of ethereal spa music.
+And low enough to barely register was the sound of ethereal spa music.

 The pool staff remembered our names and our favorite juices.
 They even reserved the loungers we preferred from the previous day.
 One especially thoughtful staff member made us feel like he’d known us for years.
-In the ever-demanding one-upmanship of the resort and spa industry, it was an impressive point of differentiation.
+It was an impressive point of differentiation in the ever-demanding one-upmanship of the resort and spa industry.

 The Best Spa In Sedona Exceeds Expectations

-The variety of spa treatments and spa experiences at Mii Amo ranged from traditional to off-the-wall, depending upon your perspective.
-I decided to experiment with some less traditional treatments like ‘Energy Clearing’ and ‘Past-Life Regression’.
-I also tried a few spa experience staples like a Shiatsu Massage and a Clay Wrap.
+Depending upon your perspective, the variety of spa treatments and spa experiences at Mii Amo ranged from traditional to off-the-wall.
+I experimented with less traditional treatments like ‘Energy Clearing’ and ‘Past-Life Regression.’
+I also tried several spa experience staples like a Shiatsu Massage and a Clay Wrap.

-Our three-day package included six spa treatments during our stay (two 90-minute, and four 60-minute).
-Sitting in the waiting room of the spa, we would meet people from all over the country.
-Many had been to Mii Amo more than once, and quite a few from Europe, and beyond.
+Our three-day package included six spa treatments during our stay (two 90-minute and four 60-minute).
+Sitting in the spa’s waiting room, we would meet people from all over the country.
+Many had been to Mii Amo more than once, and quite a few from Europe and beyond.

 Beyond Mii Amo

 After three days at the spa, we spent a few nights at the neighboring Enchantment Resort.
-There, we sat by the pool, enjoyed the spectacular views, and headed off-property for some sightseeing.
+We sat by the pool, enjoyed the spectacular views, and headed off-property for some sightseeing.

 The best places to dine in Sedona

 We chose our one dinner away from Enchantment with care.
-Mariposa had been recommended by a friend.
+A friend had recommended Mariposa.
 We were lucky to get a coveted reservation on the patio at sunset.

 The views and setting were magical, with fire-lit iron globes flanking the entrance.
-Many diners left their tables mid-meal (me, included) to capture the colors in the sky.
-The food, from what I remember, was good, but not the main reason for heading to Mariposa.
+Many diners left their tables mid-meal (me included) to capture the colors in the sky.
+From what I remember, the food was good, but not the main reason for heading to Mariposa.
 That said, I would head back any day to watch the sky perform.

-While we only had one dinner beyond Mii Amo’s sacred grounds, there are many other places to go in Sedona that will wow visitors with views and fabulous food.
-Cress on Oak Creek is located in the luxurious hotel, Auberge de Sedona.
+While we only had one dinner beyond Mii Amo’s sacred grounds, many other places in Sedona will wow visitors with views and fabulous food.
+Cress on Oak Creek is in the luxurious hotel Auberge de Sedona.
 Whether one chooses to dine inside or out, the creekside views are ever-romantic.

 Elote is an award-winning modern Mexican restaurant that gets accolades from tourists and locals alike.
 With locally sourced ingredients and a lively atmosphere, Elote is a must-eat spot while visiting Sedona.
-Don’t miss the divine corn bisque, a menu highlight, indeed.
+Don’t miss the divine corn bisque, a menu highlight.

 One last hike at Sedona’s best spa